 - For positions with a checkmark in the "Change Notification" 1. column, the Health Plan shall notify DHS in writing, within seven (7) days of learning of a change in the status of such positions.
 The submission to DHS of a completed Staffing Change Notification Form with all required attachments, will serve as written notification to DHS.
 If a position remains vacant at the time the written notification is submitted to DHS, the Health Plan shall provide the name, position title, and contact information of the interim employee within the written notification.
 As soon as the vacancy is filled, the Health Plan shall provide written notification to DHS of such staffing change, including the name of the individual filling the vacancy and other related information.
-Upon DHS request, the Health Plan shall provide a written plan for filling the vacant position, including expected timelines. - The Health Plan shall follow the Staffing Change Notification Form, the Staffing Change Notification Form Instructions, and the Staffing Change Notification Form Sample, in the Health Plan Manual.
+Upon DHS request, the Health Plan shall provide a written plan for filling the vacant position, including expected timelines. - The Staffing Change Notification Form, the Staffing Change Notification Form Instructions, and the Staffing Change Notification Form Sample, are included as part of this RFP as Appendix D.